Campden House Fire Sunday March 23rd 1862

 The Three Mother Goddesses (and someone else) “Limestone relief depicting four female figures sitting on a bench holding bread and fruit, a suckling baby, a dog and a basket of fruit’ the Museum of London

-Archaeologists discovered the sculpture while investigating the Roman Wall at Blackfriars, City of London.
-Scholars believe it depicts the Celtic Three Mother Goddesses, worshipped in Roman London.
-The fourth person is a mystery, maybe the patron of the temple(?) where the relief sculpture was displayed before it was used as rubble and became part of the defences of London.
+This trinity of women were worshipped by the Celts.
+Archaeologists discovered the sculpture above while investigating the Roman Wall a few hundred yards away at Blackfriars.
+Scholars believe it depicts the Celtic Three Mother Goddesses.
+The fourth person is a mystery, maybe the patron of a nearby temple.
+The relief sculpture was removed perhaps from a temple, or the temple was trashed at some point.
+Then the sculpture was used as rubble and became part of the defences of London.

 The idea of triple goddesses is a common one.
 In Folklore and History they have been referred to as Maiden, Mother, and Crone, or even Maiden, Mother and Hag.
-They come in Roman, Greek, Celtic, Irish, and Germanic forms with names like the Norns, the Three Fates, the Weird Sisters, the Mórrígan and many more.
-The Three Fates, the Goddess Book of Days says, were celebrated during the Gamelia, the Greco/Roman January Festival to the marriage of Zeus and Juno.
+They come in Roman, Greek, Celtic, Irish, and Germanic forms.
+Their names include the Norns, the Three Fates, the Weird Sisters, the Mórrígan and many more.
+The Three Fates, the Goddess Book of Days says, were celebrated during the Gamelia.
+This is the Greco/Roman January Festival to the marriage of Zeus and Juno.
 The Festival also gives its name to the Athenian month of January.

 Natural History Museum, Oxford, K Flude photo.

-There was a theory widely held that the original Deities, dating before the spread of farming, were mother goddesses (perhaps as depicted by the Venus of Willendorf) who were overthrown by the coming of farmers who worshipped the male gods which destroyed the ancient Matriarchy and replaced it with the current Patriarchy.
+There was a theory widely held that the original Deities, dating before the spread of farming, were mother goddesses.
+The idea is that the hunter-gather goddesses (perhaps like the Venus of Willendorf) were overthrown by the coming of farmers.
+These patriarchal societies worshipped the male gods, which destroyed the ancient Matriarchy.
 Jane Ellen Harrison proposed an ancient matriarchal civilization.
 Robert Graves wrote some interesting, but no longer thought to be very scientific studies, on the idea.
 Neopaganism has taken these ideas forward.

 More information on St Agnes in this post below:

-Yesterday was dedicated to Joan of Arc, and today is the anniversary of the breaking of the fabulous Portland Vase in 1845 by a drunken visitor to the British Museum.
+1845.
+Today is the anniversary of the breaking of the fabulous Portland Vase by a drunken visitor to the British Museum.
 It looks immaculate despite being smashed into myriad pieces, a wonder of the conservator’s art.
 To see the vase and read its story, go to the BM web site here:

 wedgwood catalogue of its copy of the portland vase